 You can search for fields and metrics by name.
 But if you don’t find what you want, click the “Advanced” link and search by operator and metric.

-You can also lookup custom metrics and find out more on how to create custom metrics in Facebook ads reporting.
+You can also look up custom metrics and find out more about how to create custom metrics in Facebook ads reporting.
 For example, if you want to find the CPA of an objective, go to Conversions, then All Events, then Cost.
 Next, click on the drop-down menu next to Objective and select Conversions.
 This will allow you to see the cost of conversions like it is in Google Analytics.

 An Excellent Launch on (How to Create Custom Metrics in Facebook Ads Reporting)